Looking for a hosting provider and heard of SiteGround and InMotion? Stuck between them or just want to find out more? You’ve come to the right place!

 Here’s a rundown of the pros and cons of SiteGround and InMotion.

-As you can see, both have almost 100% uptime!
-This is how much time a server is actually up and running online.
+Both providers have almost 100% uptime – InMotion has 99.97%, and SiteGround just gets ahead with 99.98%.
+Uptime is how much time a server is actually up and running online.
 It’s always an important factor to look at because you want your site to be visible on the web as much as possible.

 Just like most providers, there are perks thrown in to sweeten the deal!
 SiteGround creates free daily backups of your site so you’re covered should anything go wrong (like accidentally deleting your homepage)!

-Verdict: InMotion wins here.
+InMotion is better than SiteGround overall.
 It’s pretty close though!
 They both offer free backups, top quality help and support, and fast uptime.
-SiteGround is stronger in value for money, but InMotion’s free domain and unlimited disk space just nudged it into first place.
+SiteGround has a higher uptime guarantee, but InMotion’s free domain and unlimited disk space just nudged it into first place.

 When you’re choosing a provider you want to know exactly what it is they’ve got to offer.